Maharshi-Pathak/meeting-planner-app/README.md

 For development and demo purposes, the application includes a mock calendar data file (`mockCalendarData.json`) with sample meeting data.
 In a production environment, this would be replaced with a real connection to Microsoft Graph API.

+See the [Graph Explorer Guide](./GRAPH_EXPLORER_GUIDE.md)  for instructions on how to get your own calendar data for testing.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.